pymc-labs/CausalPy/CONTRIBUTING.md

    Always use a feature branch.
 It's good practice to never routinely work on the `main` branch of any repository.

-1. Create a new environment using Python >=3.8, for example 3.11
+1. Create the environment from the `environment.yml` file.

     ```bash
-    conda create --name CausalPy python=3.11
+    mamba env create -f environment.yml
     ```

     Activate the environment.